Key Takeaways

 - Audio recording without consent is generally prohibited, reflecting high confidentiality standards.

-Thus, employees should expect some monitoring but also have protected privacy rights under Minnesota law.
+Employees should expect some monitoring but also have protected privacy rights under Minnesota law.
+These privacy protections apply alongside other workplace rights; for a broader overview, see MN Employer’s Guide: Collective Rights of Non-Unionized Employees.

 How Should Employers Inform Employees About Workplace Recording?